Estimated reading time: 18 minutes

 What are psilocybin services?

 In Oregon, “psilocybin services” refers to preparation, administration, and integration sessions provided by a licensed facilitator.
 The psilocybin products consumed must be cultivated or produced by a licensed psilocybin manufacturer, tested by a licensed laboratory, and may only be provided to a client by a licensed psilocybin service center during an administration session.
-Clients must remain at a licensed service center for the duration of the administration session.
-Clients must be age 21 or older.
+Clients must remain at a licensed service center for the duration of the administration session and be age 21 or older.
 Clients do not need a prescription or medical referral and they do not need to be Oregon residents.

 How does an individual access Psilocybin Services?